Distinctly Arizonan July 4th Celebrations

 These small-town Fourth of July festivities seemingly buck tradition.
 But they bring communities together in a spirit of fun and patriotism.
 If you're looking for something different to do this July 4th, consider one of these distinctly Arizonan Independence Day celebrations.

-Arizona's Independence Day celebrations commence in Prescott, which puts on a grand show with the World's Oldest Rodeo®, accompanied by the state's largest rodeo parade.
+Arizona's Independence Day celebrations conclude in Prescott this year, which puts on a grand show with the World's Oldest Rodeo®, accompanied by a grand rodeo parade on Saturday, July 1st.
 This isn't the Old West—simply the West—and the cowboys here are as authentic as they come.
-Grab a seat and glimpse some of the best bull riders, ropers, barrel riders and rodeo clowns at this fabled event.
+Grab a seat and glimpse some of the best bull riders, ropers, barrel riders, and bullfighters at this fabled event.
+Performances are 7:30 pm, with matinee performances Saturday, July 1 and Tuesday, July 4.
 When the competition ends, check out the arts and crafts, rodeo dances, performances and, of course, food.
-(July 1-7, ticket costs vary)
+(June 28 - July 4, 2023, ticket costs vary)

 Independence Day Concert and Festival in the Pines